 Many certificate programs for video game testers are available fully online.
 Students have access to course lessons 24 hours a day, seven days a week.
 The programs typically require as little as 420 instructional hours of coursework over ten months to complete.
 However, some more intensive programs may take longer.

 Students may be required to own software such as Adobe Photoshop and Autodesk Maya, and a 3-button mouse to successfully complete these programs.
 Some programs may require a game console as well.

 Courses typically cover video game history, game development, game analysis, programming, character animation and game design with Autodesk Maya and Adobe Photoshop.
-Some certificate programs may have general education requirements as well, such as courses in English composition, technical writing and communications.
+Some certificate programs may have general education requirements as well, such as courses in English composition, technical writing and communications and mathematics.